The Summer Programs for Access & Inclusion are no longer accepting new applicants for 2018.

 - Music Applicants ONLY: Please upload your personal statements, audition recordings, original scores, and/or music technology portfolios here.

 Age Requirement: Students must be in high school, have completed their junior year and be 16 to 18 years old (born between August 11, 1999 and July 1, 2002).
+This doesn't apply to commuters in the AP/EA program.
+No other exceptions will be made.

 Commuter Policy: To be an eligible commuter student, you must have a permanent residence within approximately 30 miles of campus or within Allegheny County.